kunal-mathur07/giphy/README.md

 ### How to run

-Clone the repository on you system got to the folder Giphy
+Clone the repository on you system go to the folder Giphy

 ### run npm install